pulumi/pulumi-eks/CONTRIBUTING.md

 The examples and integration tests in this repository will create and destroy EKS clusters and Kubernetes objects while running.

-If possible, run your development PRs against the tests to confirm no errors before submitting them:
+If possible, run your development PRs against the tests to confirm there are no errors before submitting them:

 ```bash